mlugg/setup-zig/README.md

 If you've experienced issues with a default mirror, please open an issue, and I will communicate with the mirror's owner or remove it from the list.

+If necessary, the caching of the global Zig cache directory can be disabled by setting the option `use-cache: false`.
+Don't do this without reason: preserving the Zig cache will typically speed things up and decrease the load on GitHub's runners.

 [mach-nominated]: https://machengine.org/about/nominated-zig/

 ## Details